-Health Benefits of Vanilla Essential Oil
+Vanilla Essential Oil Benefits

-According to a study by researchers from the New York University School of Medicine, vanillin has potential anti-mutagenic properties and inhibited the mutation factor in colon cancer cells.
-Further studies are needed to explore the potential of vanilla essential oil in cancer treatment.
+According to a study in Oxidative Medicine and Cellular Longevity, vanillin has potential anti-mutagenic properties and it might inhibit the mutation factor in colon cancer cells.
+Further studies are required to know its therapeutic potential in cancer treatment and prevention.

 Blending: The essential oil of vanilla blends well with the essential oils of orange, lemon, neroli, jojoba, chamomile, lavender, and sandalwood.